- Scientific name: Phocoena phocoena

 IUCN Status Conservation Issues

 Harbour porpoises were hunted commercially up until the middle of the 1900s for their oil and blubber, while their flesh was also eaten.
-However, harbour porpoises are no longer hunted in any significant numbers, meaning that populations have been able to stabalise in recent years, with the IUCN (International Union for the Conservation of Nature) classing the harbour porpoise as a species of Least Concern on a worldwide basis.
-However, the picture is not as positive in Europe, where this species is classed as Vulnerable with a declining population trend.
-This is because the number of harbour porpoises have reduced considerably in certain areas of Europe such as the Black Sea and the Baltic.
+However, harbour porpoises are no longer hunted in any significant numbers, meaning that populations have been able to stabilise in recent years, with the IUCN (International Union for the Conservation of Nature) classing the harbour porpoise as a species of Least Concern on a worldwide basis.
+The picture is not as positive in Europe, where this species is classed as Vulnerable with a declining population trend.
+This is because the number of harbour porpoises has reduced considerably in certain areas of Europe such as the Black Sea and the Baltic.
 While hunting of this species has almost completely stopped (only Greenland still catches this species in very small numbers) other issues have depleted the numbers of this species.
 The biggest threat is harbour porpoises being inadvertently caught in commercial fishing nets – especially gill nets – a situation made worse due to harbour porpoise live and feed in shallow, inshore waters where gill nets are more likely to be set.
 However, dwindling numbers of fish for harbour porpoises to eat, high levels of pollution and disturbances by busy shipping lanes and military sonar all add to the decline of the harbour porpoise in European waters.

 There is some hope that European populations of harbour porpoises can recover.
 This species is helped by the fact that they can breed relatively early in life and give birth to young every year – many of the larger whale and dolphin species have to older before they can reproduce and also have a much longer gestation period.
 Furthermore, European Union legislation has recently been introduced which aims to reduce the numbers of this species which are caught as bycatch by commercial fishing vessels.